Affinity Cellular Cell Phone Review 2024

 Buying a cell phone and choosing a phone plan can be a major headache.
 After all, you have a lot of options to choose from.
 One of them is Affinity Cellular.
 Founded in 2010, Affinity Cellular offers low-cost, postpaid plans that run on Verizon’s nationwide network.
 Plans start at $12.99 per month and phones start at $34.
 For comparison, Consumer Cellular, another provider we reviewed, has plans starting at $20 per month and devices starting at $69.

 Anyone can use Affinity Cellular, but the company’s affordable plans — especially those without data — make sense for many seniors.
 Other perks, such as no contracts, a 30-day guarantee, and the option to switch your plan at any time, give older adults flexibility as their needs and phone usage change.
-For this year’s review, I tried Affinity Cellular’s plans and phones to see what they’re all about.
+During my time as a writer for SeniorLiving.org, I’ve tested and reviewed dozens of products for older adults, including phones, hearing aids, and medical alert systems.
+I was excited to test out Affinity Cellular’s plans and phones for this year’s review to see what they’re all about.
 Below I outline the details of Affinity Cellular’s plans and phones, as well as my experience with them, to help you decide if they’re the right fit for you.

 Comparing Affinity Cellular to Top Cellular Carriers

 Affinity Cellular offers affordable, straightforward phone plans for seniors.
 Not only can you bring your own device when you get an Affinity Cellular plan, you can also spend as little as $12.99 per month — with no contracts.
 That said, you may not like the data caps or the limited customer service options.
 If you want to see what else is out there, be sure to consider some of the other top-rated carriers we have reviewed.

 Affinity Cellular phones and plans are available for purchase online.
 The process is straightforward and takes only a few minutes.